Updated on January 30th, 2019 by Bob Ciura

-It also took several years for Leggett & Platt to recover.
+It also took several years for Leggett & Platt to recover from the effects of the Great Recession.
 Earnings continued to rise after 2007, but earnings-per-share did not exceed 2006 levels until 2012.
 This demonstrates that Leggett & Platt is not a recession-resistant business.

 Valuation & Expected Returns

 Using the midpoint of management guidance, Leggett & Platt is expected to generate earnings-per-share of $2.45 for 2018.
 Based on this, the stock trades for a price-to-earnings ratio of 16.4, compared with our fair value estimate of 18.0.